-Louise is a union member and workplace representative for her union.
-At a union meeting another member tells a smutty joke using Louise’s name.
+Cheng is a union member and workplace representative for his union.
+At a union meeting another member tells a joke with sexual overtones using Cheng's name.

 Justine is a dental hygienist and a member of a professional association.
 On a professional development course run by the association one of its employees slaps her backside as they pass in the corridor.